davidelnunes/TwitterTools/README.md

 java -jar TwitterTools.jar get-keyword -k hello -n 10000 -c twitter-tools.conf
 ```

 This will produce a file named `hello_tweets.csv` in the current directory.
 You also need to supply a configuration file (in this example: _twitter-tools.conf_).
 This contains the API keys and secrets along with other configurations.
-An example configuration file you can modify is supplied in the _resources_ folder.
+An example configuration file you can modify is supplied in the _resources_ folder (see [here](https://github.com/davidelnunes/TwitterTools/blob/master/src/main/resources/twitter-tools.conf).

 ##Download Tweets with Keyword File##